jjvanzon/Circular-Language-Spec-Plans/done/2008-09-2---parameters-spec-plan.md

 - Reading over Commands & Classes Loosely Coupled.
     - Reading it over.
     - Verbal brainstorming.
-    - It would later be used as a cross out list.
+    - It might later be used as a cross out list.

 #### Prepared Texts